Performing Disk Restore

 - [This step applies only if you perform restore from an archived backup] Retrieves data from the archived restore point.

-- [This step applies only if you perform restore to the original location] Creates a staging resource group where virtual disks of the restored Azure VM will be created, and assigns the Veeam backup appliance ID tag to the group.
+- [This step applies only if you perform restore to the original location] Creates a staging resource group in which virtual disks of the restored Azure VM will be created, and assigns the Veeam backup appliance ID tag to the group.
 The tag value is the ID of Azure VM running the backup appliance.

 - Creates empty virtual disks.
 The number of empty virtual disks equals the number of disks you want to restore.